Percy Joske: Personal life

 Outside of his parliamentary and judicial careers, Joske served as president of the Royal Life Saving Society Australia from 1951 to 1979.
-He was appointed Commander of the Order of St Michael and St George (CMG) in 1967 and created Knight Bachelor in 1977.
+He was appointed Companion of the Order of St Michael and St George (CMG) in 1967 and created Knight Bachelor in 1977.
 In retirement he published a memoir of Robert Menzies titled Sir Robert Menzies 1894-1978: A New, Informal Memoir.
 He died in Strathfield on 25 April 1981, aged 85.